 The goal of this section is to provide a framework for the detection of temporary obstacles in mobility contexts.
 This type of detection has to be considered jointly with the detection of permanent obstacles.
-A central constraint is that we want an agnostic approach that is not tailored to one disability but is as general as possible, to maximise the applicability and re-usability of the databases eventually collected.
+A central constraint is that we want an agnostic approach.
+That is, an approach which is not tailored to one disability but is as general as possible, to maximise the applicability and re-usability of the databases collected-although the characteristics of the eventual end-user will have to be taken into account to tailor the system to their needs.
 Figure 3 shows how a global view of how such systems could interact in the future, taking data from a variety of sources and feeding it into ITS.